 You can learn more about Solar Direct™ Drive on Tri-Canadian Energy's YouTube page.

-Simply put, Net Metering is the act of supplying electricity generated by renewable resources into the electrical grid, allowing you to sell this energy or to earn credits toward your energy bill.
+Simply put, Net Metering is the act of supplying electricity generated by renewable resources into the electrical grid, allowing you to earn credits toward your energy bill.

 Electricity consumers in Ontario who produce some of their own power from a renewable resource may take advantage of the “net metering” initiative.
 Net metering allows you to send excess electricity you generate from renewable resources to the distribution system for a credit toward your energy costs.
 In essence, it’s a “trade” of electricity you supply against electricity you consume.